mahalakshmi-sakthivel/agentic-rag-chatbot/README.md

 phases plug into.

-**This has been compiled and run end-to-end in a clean Ubuntu 24.04 container** — full build, 25 unit tests, and a live envelope-content smoke test against all three endpoints (see "Verification" at the bottom).
+**This has been compiled and run end-to-end in a clean Ubuntu 24.04 environment** — full build, 28 unit tests, and a 36-assertion live smoke test covering real authentication enforcement.
+Full dated transcript in `BUILD_VERIFICATION.md`.

-> **Review-round note:** this revision addresses Team Lead feedback on the
+> **Review-round note:** this revision addresses Team Lead's second-round
-> first submission — see "Changes in this revision" below for exactly what
+> feedback — see "Changes in this revision" below, mapped comment-by-comment.
-> changed and why, mapped to each review comment.
+> One item (P1→P2→P3 integration test) is flagged as blocked, not silently
+> skipped — see that section for why and what's needed to unblock it.

 ## 1. Install dependencies